shizunge/weichao-wiki/README.md

     use `sudo docker logs <container name>` to see logs of a container for example if you did not set the correct permission to the acme.json file, traefik will not work correctly.
 You will see an error in `sudo docker logs traefik`

+1. The compose files arr working on standalone docker (single host).
+They do not work with docker swarm mode.